autosysops/OpenRct2RideEditor/README.md

 # Changelog

+2.1 - Added option to add/remove chainlift to the track

 2.0 - Improved UI and added option to make parts invisble and change the ride type.
 Renamed to "Ride Editor"

 1.1 - Added option to select a specific colourscheme to apply changes to.